-The indigenous population, called ni-Vanuatu, is overwhelmingly Melanesian, though some of the outlying islands have Polynesian populations.
-There are also small minorities of Europeans, Micronesians, Chinese, and Vietnamese.
+The indigenous population, called ni-Vanuatu, are Melanesian and comprise 99% of the population with 0.2% or 534 persons being part Ni-Vanuatu and 0.8% or 2,394 persons being of foreign descent including Europeans, Australians, New Zealanders, Micronesians and Asians.
 Roughly three-fourths of the population lives in rural areas, but since independence the urban centres of Luganville and Port-Vila have drawn a significant number of people attracted by better opportunities.
 More than 100 local Melanesian languages and dialects are spoken; Bislama, an English-based Melanesian pidgin, is the national language and, along with English and French, is one of three official languages.

 The overwhelming majority of ni-Vanuatu are subsistence agriculturalists, living in small rural villages where activities revolve around the land.
 The constitution guarantees that land cannot be alienated from its "indigenous custom owners," or traditional owners, and their descendants.
-More than an economic resource, land is the physical embodiment of the metaphysical link with the past, and identification with a particular tract of land (expressed by the Bislama phrase man ples) remains one of the fundamental concepts governing ni-Vanuatu culture, although foreign developers have gained control over some land through long-term leases.
+More than an economic resource, land is the physical embodiment of the metaphysical link with the past, and identification with a particular tract of land remains one of the fundamental concepts governing ni-Vanuatu culture, although foreign developers have gained control over some land through long-term leases.